Multiple Subject Teaching Credential Requirements for Teachers Prepared in California

 - Pass the Reading Instruction Competence Assessment (RICA).
-Individuals who hold a valid California teaching credential which was issued based upon completion of a teacher preparation program including student teaching, are exempt from this requirement.
 Visit the Commission’s website or the Evaluation Systems, Pearson website at CTC Exams for more information.

 - Complete a course (two semester units or three quarter units) in the provisions and principles of the U.S. Constitution or pass an examination given by a regionally-accredited college or university.

 - Complete a Commission-approved multiple subject teacher preparation program, that includes satisfying the following requirements (content listed below must be addressed in the program but does not require specific standalone courses):